geofflamrock/stack/README.md

 Stack has handling to detect when a squash merge happens during updating a stack using rebase as the update strategy.
 It will skip the commits that were squash merged, avoiding conflicts.

 The remote tracking branch for the branch that was squash merged needs to be deleted for this handling to be enabled.

+#### Checking pull requests during update

+A branch will be skipped during the update of a stack if it's remote tracking branch has been deleted, which normally happens when a pull request is merged.
+If you don't delete the remote tracking branch when merging pull requests you can skip branches where the pull request is merged with the `--check-pull-requests` option.

 ### Creating pull requests